supro200/netsql/README.md

 Optional:

 > *--no-connect* - Run without connecting to network devices, processes the command output already collected.
->                This is useful when you run a command and then need to query on different fields or conditions, or don't have access to network devices.
+>                This is useful after you run a query, already got output, and then need to query on different fields or conditions; or don't have access to network devices.
 >                Considerably improves query processing time, as it simply processes text files.
 >
 >  *--screen-output* - Prints report to screen.
-CVS reports are always generated.
+CSV reports are always generated.
 Turned on by default.
 >
 >  *--screen-lines*  - Number of lines printed to screen.
 Full output is always printed to CSV files.
 Default is 10.
 >
 >  *--html-output*   - Prints report to HTML.
-CVS reports are always generated.
+CSV reports are always generated.
 Turned off by default

 ### IP Address Sources